 12. Learn about the historic New Orleans cocktail: the Sazerac

 Sazerac House opened in 2019 and is a state-of-the-art experience: for free!
-Learn about the history of cocktail culture in New Orleans and how the famous drink is made
+Learn about the history of cocktail culture in New Orleans and how the famous drink is made.

-13. Support Black-owned businesses at these markets
+13. Support Black-owned businesses at this market

 14. Take a Free Tour by Foot

 For tours of the French Quarter, including ghost and voodoo tours, check out Free Tours by Foot.
+Or check out our self-guided tours of The Garden District and other architecturally significant homes in New Orleans.

 16. Familiarize yourself with New Orleans history